 Students are expected to meet all their financial obligations to the university when due.
 AUM has a centralized billing system for student accounts.
 Students should receive a statement two to three weeks prior to the first day of classes.
 If students register after this time, a billing statement will not be received.
 However, students are responsible for paying all charges by the due date.
 Billing statements for currently enrolled students are issued via e-bill only.
-An e-mail notification will be sent to the students' university-issued email address and to all authorized users when a new billing statement is issued.
+An email notification will be sent to the students' university-issued email address and to all authorized users when a new billing statement is issued.

-It is the student's responsibility to monitor his or her outstanding charges through WEBSTER throughout the term and to check his or her AUM e-mail box regularly for correspondence related to billing statements, due dates and other financial matters.
+It is the student's responsibility to monitor his or her outstanding charges through WebPay throughout the term and to check his or her AUM email box regularly for correspondence related to billing statements, due dates and other financial matters.

 Payment of all billed charges must be made by each statement's due date to avoid late payment charges.
-Payments may be made via WEBSTER at www.aum. edu, by mail or by direct delivery to the Cashier Office, 130 Taylor Center.
+Payments may be made via WebPay, by mail or by direct delivery to the Cashier Office.
 Payments made by mail should allow for delivery on or before the due date.
-The Cashier Office should be contacted if a statement has not been received within three weeks of incurring a charge.
 Students may pay by cash, check or credit card (VISA, MasterCard, Discover and American Express).
+International payments can also be made by wire transfer.